 Evaluation is to be made based on the attendance rate, the contents of discussion, and reports submitted.
 When students are involved in research practice, presentation in meetings and symposia is also be evaluated.

 Reading textbooks for neuroscience in advance is desirable (ex.
 Physiology of Behavior, 11 th Ed. by N. R. Carlson, Pearson Education, Inc, 2013).

-Lecture-related handouts and monographs will be distributed in the lectures and practice.
+Related handouts and monographs will be given in the lectures.